KaikeWesleyReis/mle-deploy-challenge/README.md

 - Highlight assumptions or questions for the team in the documentation.
 - Consider the model's binary classification use case with imputation requirements.

+## Solution Proposed
+**Workflow**
+Composed of:
+- Training Pipeline (generate imputation and model dependencies)
+- Inference Pipeline (real-time prediction through an API request)
+- Streamlit (Interface to request an inference)

+The requirement '*The solution should work for any cloud provider*' is satisfied by the Docker implementation (cloud provider agnostic).

+**Next Steps**
+- Batch Inference Pipeline (the workflow is only prepared for one prediction at time)
+- ML Improvements (Feature Engineering, MICE Imputation, Model Evaluation)

 ## ML Improvements
 1. **Data Validation:** Added validation checks for input data to ensure robustness.
 2. **Improved Imputation:**